-A care needs assessment is a way of the local authority helping to work out what your care needs are so that they can work out the best way to help you.
+A care needs financial assessment for care at home is a way of the local authority helping to work out what your care needs are so that they can work out the best way to help you.

 A care needs assessment is designed to ensure that you have an active role in explaining what support you need.
 For example, you may have a desire to stay in your own home, but you just want some extra support to help do this.